goramartin/master-thesis/docs/papers/searching-ontologies/content-based.md

 ### Ontology score

-They use class match score (something similar was done in Aktive-rank).
+They use class match score - CMS (something similar was done in Aktive-rank).
-They also search comments and literal values in the ontology to see if they match the selected corpus terms.
+They also search comments and literal values (LMS) in the ontology to see if they match the selected corpus terms.

 > Note for experiment: in one experiment they used pages restricted to wikipedia pages